Luger pistol: German adoption trials

 In 1898, Germany adopted a total of 145 C93 pistols, but found that it jammed too often to be effective.
 In 1901, testing of the Luger commenced, alongside an improved version of the C93, in which the Luger was found to be both lighter and more reliable.
 Following a change in caliber from 7.65×21mm Parabellum to 9×19mm Parabellum, the Luger was adopted by the Imperial German Navy as the Selbstlade-Pistole Modell 1904, and later simply the Pistole 1904.
-The Army delayed their adoption, as Mauser requested time to develop a new pistol of their own, which was finished in 1907.
+The Army delayed their adoption because Mauser requested time to develop a new pistol of their own, which was finished in 1907.
 However, the new pistol was still found to be less desirable than the Luger, and on 22 August 1908, Kaiser Wilhelm II signed an order for 50,000 Lugers for the German Army, with orders to produce a total of 170,000.

 U.S. trials

 In 1901, DWM sent two Lugers to the United States, who were also interested in a semi-automatic pistol.
-After doing well in testing, a total of 1,000 pistols and 200,000 rounds were purchased for use by the Military Academy at West Point, and several other forts.
-The Luger was unpopular, with most troops preferring their .38 Long Colt revolvers, resulting in the Luger being recalled in 1905.
+After doing well in testing, a total of 1,000 pistols and 200,000 rounds were purchased for use by the Military Academy at West Point, and several forts.
+The Luger was unpopular, with most troops preferring their .38 Long Colt revolvers, resulting in the Luger's recall in 1905.

 In 1906, the United States evaluated several domestic and foreign-made semi-automatic pistols, including the Colt M1900, Steyr Mannlicher M1894, and an entry from Mauser.
 This was in response to combat reports which stated that the .38 caliber revolvers used in the 1899–1902 Philippine Insurrection lacked stopping power.
 Due to the findings in the Thompson–LaGarde Tests, the military required a handgun in .45 (11.25mm) caliber.